Justice, Inequality, and Health

 The choice of the social variable in terms of which to describe some social gradient in health can be made on a number of different grounds.
 One obvious ground would be to choose the variable(s) that came closest to conveying the operative causal mechanism(s).
 Another ground would be to choose the variable(s) that have independent moral significance, such as race and gender.
 These grounds need not exclude each other and there may be a case for choosing the same variable on both grounds.
 The second ground acquires a special relevance if health inequalities suffered by individuals who also suffer, for example, from racial discrimination are more unjust than health inequalities (of the same magnitude) suffered in the absence of racial discrimination.
 If one injustice can compound another, then the choice of social variable may affect the kind of inequality in health at issue, and not simply its magnitude.

-When the social variable is income, there is a further definitional dispute to consider.
+When the social variable is income, there is an important further definitional dispute to consider.
 Income appears to have a significant effect on life expectancy, even controlling for education (Backlund et al. 1999).
 However, there is an on-going debate about which definition of ‘income’ is adequate to capture the contribution individual income makes to individual life expectancy (see the sample of articles collected in Kawachi et al. 1999).
 According to the absolute income hypothesis, the contribution income makes to individual life expectancy is entirely a function of the individual's non-comparative income.
 By contrast, the relative income hypothesis holds, roughly, that an individual's life expectancy is also a function of the relative level of her income—that is, its level compared to others' income in her society—and not simply of its non-comparative level (Wilkinson 1996).
 To make this second hypothesis precise requires one, among other things, to specify the reference group to which the individual's income is compared and also the nature of the comparison (for examples, see Deaton 2003).
+For an overview of this debate and the state of evidence, see Sreenivasan (2009a).

-Finally, note that the foregoing discussion proceeds on the assumption that inequalities in health are defined in terms of membership in some social group or other, with the identity of the group following from the choice of social variable.
-While this is how most of the discussion in the literature is structured, the assumption is not uncontroversial.
-For example, Christopher Murray and colleagues (2001) have argued in favor of an alternative methodology, in which ‘health inequality’ refers to ‘the variation in health status across individuals in a population’ (201), rather than to a difference in health status between social groups.
-Anand and colleagues (2001) survey other technical issues in the measurement of health inequalities.
+Our discussion thus far has implicitly proceeded on the assumption that inequalities in health are defined in terms of membership in some social group or other (one of the ‘eight Americas,’ e.g., or some occupational rank in the Whitehall hierarchy).
+An ‘inequality’ in health, so defined, is a difference between the health status of two groups, with the identity of the group following from the choice of the social variable with which health is correlated.
+While this is how most of the discussion in the literature on health inequalities is actually structured, the definition is controversial.
+Notably, Christopher Murray and colleagues (1999) argue in favour of an alternative methodology, in which ‘health inequality’ refers to ‘the variation in health status across individuals in a population’ (537), rather than to a difference in health status between social groups.

-To determine whether any of the correlations between individual life expectancy and a social variable is causal, one needs some account of the causal pathways between candidate social determinants and specific mortality risk factors.
+The strategy of aligning the social groups used to define inequalities in health with the major social causes of health evidently presupposes that one knows that those causes are.
+To determine whether any of the previously discussed correlations between individual life expectancy and a social variable is causal, one needs some account of the causal pathways between candidate social determinants and specific mortality risk factors.
 Unfortunately, these pathways are not well understood (Adler and Newman 2002; Adler and Ostrove 1999; Evans et al. 1994).
 While research in this area remains preliminary, it may be useful to describe some of the possibilities.

 To begin with, researchers distinguish material pathways from psychosocial ones.
 Certain conditions of absolute material deprivation constitute well-recognised risks for ill health and mortality, including inadequate nutrition, lack of clean water and sanitation, and poor housing.
 A very plausible causal pathway runs from low levels of non-comparative individual income through these material risk factors to lower individual life expectancy.